Dog walks at Wakehurst

 - Please be a responsible owner and clear up after your dog.
 Waste bins are provided along the designated paths.

-- Assistance dogs are welcome across the entire site.
+- Disability assistance dogs are welcome across the entire site on a short lead.
 Read more about accessibility at Wakehurst.

 - Dogs are not permitted to enter the outdoor play spaces or any buildings, except the Visitor Centre and Stables Pantry.